tmnabeel30/CodeFlow-CLI/README.md

 /edit groq_agent/enhanced_chat.py groq_agent/agentic_chat.py
 What changes?
 Improve the prompt styling and add a bottom toolbar.
 # Shows diff, asks for confirmation before applying

+# Switch to other modes anytime
+/qna        # Switch to Q&A mode
+/advanced   # Switch to Advanced Agent mode
 ```

 ### 🚀 Advanced Agent Mode